Ethics Training in Mental Health Settings: What Do Non-Clinical Staff Need to Know?

 - Justice (Fairness) – “Is this action consistent with how I would want to be treated if I were the patient?”

 What atmosphere are we trying to create?
 What will be a new patient’s first impression of our setting?
 How well does our space reflect our approach to providing mental health services?
 How are staff expected to interact with patients in this environment?

 This aspect of staff training can include decisions about the waiting room (e.g., choice of reading material and/or toys; use of background music or white sound; decisions about decor), as well as consideration of who will be responsible for monitoring and maintaining that space.
 It can also include discussion of staff-patient interactions that occur in the waiting room (e.g., staff responses to patient complaints; staff intervention if patients or others create excessive noise or use cellphones in a manner that intrudes on others).

 This section of staff training can also include discussion of how to respond to patient’s questions or comments, and how to deal with patients’ friendship overtures.
-(This would overlap with the topic, “Boundaries and Dual Relationships” below) Examples of training topics might include the following:
+(This would overlap with the topic, “Boundaries and Dual Relationships” below).

 Policies differ greatly across mental health settings.
 For this reason, even the personnel who have previously worked in other mental health sites should be required to attend the ethics-based training, because it teaches how professional ethical standards will be upheld through the policies in this specific setting.
 For the training, and for later reference, staff members should be provided with a written copy of the office policies, including those described in the sections below, so that the specifics can be discussed together.